“We’re filled with our own rightness, our own autobiography” Covey

 Are you still laughing?
 I loved this when it went viral a few years ago and I love it again now.
 It takes the mickey in a delightful way of many issues in gendered stereotyped male/female communications.
 I hate a gendered stereotype as much as the next guy, but boy have I experienced this (from both sides).
 Laughter at the human condition aside, there are many important points made here.
 It can be dam hard to truly listen when the solution is literally staring you in the face.
 But in real life, the solution to this woman’s pain might not have been the literal nail in her forehead!
 The trick to listening is to truly suspend judgement, to just shut up for a bit, it’s not about you mate!

 The opening quote and the video alone are enough to change a life and transform communication.
 But we are here to consider the science so….

 What is the science in listening (which is the crux of this habit)?

 Good news; there is so much published on listening, there is even an “International Journal of Listening”.
-My experiences in previous blogs are going to stop me looking for Covey’s exact approaches in these journals as I am too old and tired for a wild goose chase today.
+My experiences in previous blogs are going to stop me from looking for Covey’s exact approaches in these journals as I am too old and tired for a wild goose chase today.